 For all students joining the School, acceptable payment options are termly direct debit, suitably referenced internet bank transfer, or monthly payment via School Fee Plan.
 A charge is made for late payment and is detailed on each bill.

 In association with market-leading school fee finance provider, you can apply online to pay your school fees by monthly installments*.
 It is quick, easy and once approved, we will notify School Fee Plan of your termly fees, including extras.

 *Credit is subject to status.
 Terms and conditions apply.

 Instrumental music teachers are self employed, with agreements with the School.
 Cheques for music tuition fees must be made payable to the teacher who raises the invoice and not to the School.
 All other cheques should be made payable to The School of St Helen & St Katharine and addressed to the Bursar.

 Notice of removal of a student before completing Year 13 (Upper Sixth) must be given in writing to the Headmistress at least one full term beforehand, or payment of the next term’s fees will be required.

 Notice of discontinuing subjects for which extra fees are charged must be given in writing not later than one full term beforehand; in the case of instrumental lessons such notices should be sent to the Director of Music who will inform the music teacher.

 In order to appreciate the impact of possible future fee increases, parents should note that over the course of a seven year school career, the current termly fee of £5,330 would increase to £6,744 at an annualised fee increase of 4%.

 No reduction is made for absence but there is a School Fees Refund Scheme, which can be taken out through the School.
-Personal effects and BUPA medical insurance for girls is also available.
+Personal effects and AXA medical insurance for girls is also available.
+Personal accident cover is included within the school fee.
 Further details may be obtained from the Bursary.

 Conditions of Entry